pal03377/team-pong/README.md

 - After 60 seconds of inactivity, players will become `inactive` as indicated on the top of the clients.
 This means they are not counted towards the player count necessary to start a game.
 As soon as a player taps an arrow, they will be active again.

+## Demo
+Here's a quick demo (if too many people use it, it won't work any more though, so please host it yourself): https://pong.pschwind.de

 ## Contributing
 If you want to contribute, you can open a pull request.
 If you want to add a new feature, please open an issue first to discuss it.